Tensor renormalization group study of the three-dimensional SU(2) and SU(3) gauge theories with the reduced tensor network formulation: Acknowledgments

 \section{Acknowledgments}

-We thank Shinichiro Akiyama and Akira Matsumoto for valuable discussions.
-This work is supported by a Grant-in-Aid for Transformative Research Areas ``The Natural Laws of Extreme Universe—A New Paradigm for Spacetime and Matter from Quantum Information” (KAKENHI Grant No. JP21H05191) from JSPS of Japan.
+We thank Shinichiro Akiyama, Akira Matsumoto, and Jun Nishimura for their valuable discussions.
+This work is supported by a Grant-in-Aid for Transformative Research Areas “The Natural Laws of Extreme Universe—A New Paradigm for Spacetime and Matter from Quantum Information” (KAKENHI Grant No. JP21H05191) from JSPS of Japan, and JST CREST Grant Number JPMJCR24I1.